 MDR includes both reactive (continuous monitoring) and proactive activities, such as proactive threat hunting that is done real time by a team of human experts.
 MDR provides alert and indicators of compromise (IoC) triage, and includes alert response, investigation and remediation.

 Many EDR/XDR vendors provide MDR services built on their own technology and offer customers a full solution of both product and service from a single vendor.
 Additionally, these vendors have a deep understanding of their own technology and its latest capabilities and best practices.
 Alternatively, MSSPs with MDR services typically offer customers a broader array of managed services covering a wide range of multivendor technologies as well as additional specialized services, industry niches and regional language capabilities.

 Combining requirements from industry analysts with customer expectations, Palo Alto Networks has identified a list of criteria for fully developed MDR.
-A provider of MDR services must be able to:
+An MDR service provider must be able to:

 EDR refers to endpoint detection and response and solutions that record endpoint level behaviors via installed agents or sensors and use data analytics to detect suspicious or anomalous activity and block it.